Lima Travel Guide (2025): Where to Stay, Eat + Efficient Itineraries

-Here’s my quick guide to four of the most popular neighborhoods in Lima, and ones that I’d recommend checking out especially if it’s your first time in the city.
+Here’s my quick guide to four of the most popular neighborhoods in Lima.
 During my trip, I spent time in each of these neighborhoods and got a sense of its level of safety (as a female traveler), walkability, food scene, noise, and also runner-friendliness since I like to keep up my running routine while traveling.

 Map of Lima with the four districts marked.